 “An additional dose is not the same as a booster dose,” explained Dr. Rouhbakhsh.
 “There had been a group of individuals who had already been recommended to get a third dose.
 And it's those people with immunocompromised states or those less likely to mount an adequate immune response.”

 “We know the older you are, the less robust your immune response is, and you have to have more of the vaccine,” he said.
 “This is what we do with the flu shot, where people above the age of 65 get four times the potency that people under the age of 65 get.”

-Additionally, the CDC recommends that children 5–11 years old with moderately or severely compromised immune systems get an additional primary dose of vaccine 28 days after their second Pfizer dose or four weeks after their second Moderna dose.
-The Pfizer-BioNTech COVID-19 vaccine is the only one authorized and recommended for 5–11-year-olds.
+Additionally, the CDC recommends that children 6 months or older with moderately or severely compromised immune systems get an additional primary dose of vaccine at least 8 weeks after their second Pfizer dose or four weeks after their second Moderna dose.
+The Pfizer-BioNTech and Moderna COVID-19 vaccines are the only ones authorized and recommended for this age group.
 This is consistent with the CDC’s previous recommendation for adults who have compromised immune systems.

 There are extra spaces on the COVID-19 vaccine cards for a reason.
 Those who are eligible for a COVID-19 vaccine booster are being “asked to bring their cards,” said Dr. Rouhbakhsh.
 Whether it is through a pharmacy or your physician’s office, the COVID-19 vaccine card will need to be updated with the bivalent booster information.